alopezrivera/OneNoteExporter/CONTRIBUTING.md

   * Alternatively, if you are converting a notebook only for reading sake, and want to preserve all of your notes' layout, instead of flattening all `InkDrawing` manually you may prefer to export a  `.pdf` which preserves the full apperance and layout of the original note (including `InkDrawing`).
 Simply use the config option `$exportPdf = 2` to export a `.pdf` alongisde the markup file.

 A way to automate this process would be good to have.

-### Encoding issue

-It would seem that at some point in the process, either the conversion from OneNote to Word, or from Word to whatever markup, content is being read with the wrong enconding.
-This generates unwanted characters in the final result such as

-* Â
-* Ã

-which are then removed in post-processing.
-Finding the source of this and removing the issue would be convenient to ensure OneWayOut works properly with any character set.

-### Running out of memory

-In the case of rather large collections, the system may run out of memory before finishing the process.
-Currently the best workaround for this is to save the generated Word files and start back up hoping for the best, or export the collection notebook by notebook.

-Flushing memory after, say, a notebook export is completed, or any other way to solve this problem would be very welcome.

 ---